zencart/documentation/content/user/miscellaneous/can_zen_cart.md

 - A Low Order Fee can be assessed on orders below a certain value.
 - A Payment module fee/discount can be added to an order based on the payment method chosen using the [Ceon Payment Surcharges/Discounts](https://www.zen-cart.com/downloads.php?do=file&id=1279) mod.
+- You can also add fees when you assign attributes to products.
+See [Admin->Catalog->Attributes Controller](/user/admin_pages/catalog/attributes_controller/).

 See [Order Total Modules](/user/order_total/order_total/) for more details.